Delhi ka Jama Masjid is among the Heritage monuments of India that reflects the culture, tradition & sentiments of a

 Men and Women are advised to wear full sleeves clothes so that no part of the body can be seen naked.

-Foreign tourists especially women’s have been given a gown to wear on their clothes.
-The gown is a full stretch gown till the bottom of the legs.
-The charges of the gown are Rs.50 per person and can be collected from the entrance of Jama Masjid.
+Foreign tourists, especially women’s have been given a gown to wear on their clothes.
+The gown is a complete stretch gown till the bottom of the legs.
+The price of which is Rs.50 per person.
+It can be collected from the entrance of Jama Masjid.

 The gown will be available on rent, and you have to return while existing the Masjid.

 Yes, the making of Tik-Tok videos is not allowed inside the premises.
-Earlier many people were caught making Tik-Tok videos.
-It’s a religious place where people are attached, both emotionally and mentally.
+Many people were caught making Tik-Tok videos earlier.
+Delhi ka Jama Masjid is a religious place where people are attached, both emotionally and mentally.
 You must respect other people’s sentiments and beliefs.

-Inappropriate pictures such as doing a handstand or some other gestures with Jama Masjid in the background are considered as not appropriate.
+Inappropriate pictures such as doing a handstand or some other gestures with Jama Masjid in the background are considered not proper.

 These are some of the points that you must keep on a high priority list.

 Key things you must look to do in Delhi Ka Jama Masjid

-Just like any other religious place, you must be thinking what else can we do apart from prayer?
+Like any other religious place, you must be thinking, what else can we do apart from Praying?

 Yes, you are partially correct, but there is something at every place that you’ll be going to remember.